Unique ergodicity of the horocycle flow of a higher genus compact surface with no conjugate points and continuous Green bundles: Abstract

 \section{Abstract}

 We show that the horocyclic flow of an orientable compact higher genus surface without conjugate points and with continuous Green bundles is uniquely ergodic.
-In particular, the result applies to nonflat nonpositively curved surfaces.
+The result applies to nonflat nonpositively curved surfaces and generalizes a classical result of Furstenberg and Marcus in negative curvature.
+The proof relies on the definition of a uniformly expanding parametrization on the quotient by the strips of the surface.